 The parcel tax program includes support for a wide variety of services to students of the District.
-The current parcel tax funding, renewed in November of 2012, is accounted for in a locally restricted account.
+The current parcel tax funding, renewed in November of 2012, is accounted for in a locally restricted account and is subject to review by the newly formed Parcel Tax Committee.
 The District expects to collect \$9.7 million in 2016-17.
 The parcel tax is a fixed funding stream for a specific time period, it does not include any growth for increased expenses such as raises, benefit increases or new priorities.
 As such, budget line items must be adjusted to accommodate these items within the fixed income.
 The District has given raises during the 2015-16 and 2016-17 school year and the rates of retiree contributions have also gone up.
 The parcel tax is now shared with local charter schools who have students residing in the district.
 These are examples of factors that increase the cost of programs within the parcel tax for which adjustments must be made.
 A chart of budgeted expenses can be found in Appendix A.